The Geysers: Geothermal power stations

+The injection of wastewater to The Geysers protects local waterways and Clear Lake by diverting effluent which used to be put into surface waters, and has produced electricity without releasing greenhouse gases into the atmosphere.
+The Southeast Geysers Effluent Pipeline, completed in 1997, delivers approximately 9 million gallons per day of secondary treated wastewater through a 40-mile pipeline from Lake County communities.
+The Santa Rosa Geysers Recharge Project, completed in 2003, adds another 11 million gallons per day of tertiary treated effluent through a 42-mile pipeline.
+These projects provide approximately 20 million gallons of reclaimed water daily for injection into The Geysers reservoir, effectively converting wastewater into renewable electricity.
+The environmental benefits extend beyond energy production, as the projects have significantly reduced river discharges, with 65 percent of treated effluent from Santa Rosa, Rohnert Park, Cotati, and Sebastopol being consumed by the steam fields rather than discharged into the Russian River.

-Calpine owns 19 existing units, most of which were acquired from PG&E and Unocal Geothermal in 1999.
+As of 2025, Calpine owned 13 units, most of which were acquired from PG&E and Unocal Geothermal in 1999.
 NCPA Units 1-4 are jointly owned by the Northern California Power Agency (NCPA) and Silicon Valley Power.
-Bottle Rock is wholly owned by Bottle Rock Power LLC, a joint-venture between U.S. Renewables Group and Riverstone Holdings.
+Bottle Rock is wholly owned by Bottle Rock Power, a joint-venture between U.S. Renewables Group and Riverstone Holdings.

 In addition, Ormat owns the plans for a new 30 MW geothermal power station at the vacant Calpine 15 site that were acquired through a merger with U.S. Geothermal in 2018.
 The plans were previously developed by Ram Power before being sold to U.S. Geothermal in 2014.